kjchung495/seadiver/README.txt

-"toynn" is a DeepLearning Framework with handy functionalities.
+"toynn" is a Python based DeepLearning Framework which maximized its accessibility for DL beginners.

-You'll be able to create a model in the desired structure with a single line of code.
+You can start by creating a model in any desired structure with only 3 required arguments.
 Easily train, predict and visualize your model.

-"toynn" supports 'export' and 'import' of models in 'json' format.
+"toynn" supports 'export' and 'import' function in 'json' format. pip install is available >> "pip install toynn"

 Simple example for usage is like below.
 =======================================================================
 import toynn

 #build a model
-model = toynn.model.ANN(input_shape=(1, 784), structure = (100, 100, 100, 10), output="softmax", activation=("relu", "relu", "relu"))
+model = toynn.model.ANN(input_shape=(1, 784), structure = (100, 100, 100, 10), output="softmax")
-model.describe()
+model.describe()  #prints how the model looks

 #train
 model.train(y= TRAIN_BATCH, t= ANSWER_BATCH, learning_rate=0.001, iteration=1000)